Discover your passion

 Electrical engineering is highly interdisciplinary work, giving you plenty of career options in nearly any industry imaginable.
 Consider these career area options:

-- Energy: Help the world go green!
-Design solar, wind and traditional electric power systems and make them more secure, reliable and affordable.
+- Energy: Design solar, wind and traditional electric power systems and make them more environmentally friendly, secure, reliable, efficient and affordable.

-- Information: Create human-like robotic systems and enable them to communicate and learn.
-Solve problems in electronic controls for aircraft flight control systems, car antilock braking systems and more.
+- Information and control: Create human-like robotic systems and enable them to sense, communicate and learn.
+Solve problems in electronic controls for aircraft flight control systems, autonomous vehicles and more.

 - Bioengineering: Develop therapies with ultrasound, magnetic waves and other technologies to help doctors treat cancer and other diseases.
 Make biomedical imaging technology more valuable so MRI signals and images are easier to process and read.

-- Electronics: Enhance the speed, materials and flexibility of electronics we work and play with every day.
+- Electronics: Enhance the speed, materials and flexibility of electronics that connect us every day.
 Work with lasers, make computer chips smaller and faster and improve solar energy and smartphone technology.